RunningMan91/Assignment2_103952780/README.md

 # Assignment2_103952780

-This repository contains four elements:
+This repository contains a number of different elements:

   1. A Django project containing a home page with a form for a user to sign in before using the chatbot for trip planning.
   2. A .JSON file of the AWS Lex chat bot created for trip planning.